 To make hosting on S3 a bit simpler, it is possible to set up a CodePipeline that will automatically deploy updates from Github to your S3 bucket every time you make a change.

-NB: this approach requires a concession on security.
-S3 cannot host SSL certificates which means that it is not possible to secure the connection between Cloudflare and S3 without introducing another tool (such as CloudFront).
+It is worth highlighting that both S3 and GCS require a concession on security.
+Both provide simple file storage and, as such, cannot host SSL certificates.
+This means that it is not possible to secure the connection between Cloudflare and the S3 / GCS without introducing another tool (such as CloudFront).
 With SSL between the user and Cloudflare, this is fine for most public static sites as any user data will be handled via alternative routes.